-Whether you’re planning to share a favorite outdoor hobby with your child or just looking to get them in the fresh air, it’s hard to beat the memories you can make on a camping trip.
+Whether you’re planning to share a favorite outdoor hobby with your child or just looking to get them in the fresh air, it’s hard to beat the memories you can make on a car camping trip.
 Getting in the outdoors creates quality time you just can’t get at home.

 Before you can start roasting marshmallows and hot dogs over an open fire, you’ll need a few things before you get started.
 Here are some things to think about to make your next camping trip as smooth as possible for you and your fellow campers:

-The Essential Gear For A Camping Trip
+The Best Car Camping Gear For A Camping Trip

 Let’s start with the essentials: what do I need to prepare?
-The longer the camping trip, the more gear you might need to pack.
+The longer the car camping trip, the more gear you might need to pack.
 Whether you’re going out on your first trial trip or spending a few days at a campsite, you will need the following checklist of camping essentials:

 - A vehicle with plenty of cargo space (Otherwise, a rain-proof tent)